samsquire/ideas2/README.md

 Do not use your name or your personal email address for logging into websites.
 Your username is 50% of what's needed to get into your account.
 Instead, generate a new email alias and use that to login, such as name+1tvsdradv4@example.com.

-# 39. Advertising to Advertisement Account
+# 39. Instant Ad Purchases

-I want one-click advertising purchases.
-If I see a promise in an advert, I should be able to subscribe to the promise with a single click.
-I should be able to see all my susbcribed advertisements in a single account.
+Promises in a digital advert can be directly purchased and appear in a special account with one click.
+If I see a deal for a product at a certain price, I can click purchase on it and instantly purchase the service or product.
+You could be driving down a motorway and see an advert for a product on a banner and instantly purchase it with a button on your car wheel.
+What you're purchasing is the promise specified by the advert.
+It could be a product at a certain price or more likely, a capability.

 # 40. Ticketless travel